ChronosPK/SMCC-2023/Linux/Linux juggling (150)/solve.md

 grep -o '\b[A-Z][A-Za-z0-9_@/\-]*\b' text.txt | wc -l
 ```

 If you count `WPA/WPA2` as a word - you get 61.
-If you don't, yo uget 64.
+If you don't, you get 64.

 <br>